-The purpose of the Agricultural Areas designation is to protect and strengthen the agricultural community, a major economic component within the County, while recognizing the potential for a limited amount of development in existing locally directing growth and development to existing settlement areas and designated hamlets.
+The purpose of the Agricultural Areas designation is to protect and strengthen the agricultural community, a major economic component within the County, while directing growth and development to existing settlement areas and designated hamlets.
 The Agricultural Areas policies protect agricultural lands from the intrusion of land uses that are not compatible with agricultural operations.
-These incompatible uses are most frequently identified as nonfarm related residential dwellings on small lots.
+These incompatible uses are most frequently identified as non-farm related residential dwellings on small lots.
 As a result, this Plan contains policies that limit the creation of new lots in Agricultural Areas.